DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 <span class="numeral">1</span> Daily Stand-Up Meetings

-The daily stand-up meeting takes place at the same time and place of every working day.
-This meeting is held in the morning, as it helps set the goal for the coming day’s work.
-They are strictly time-boxed to 15 minutes.
-This keeps the discussion brisk and relevant.
+The daily standup meeting takes place at the same time and place of every working day.
+Held (first thing) in the morning, it helps set the context for the coming day's work.
+These standup meetings are strictly time-boxed to 15 minutes and all team members actually standup instead of sitting down.
+This keeps the discussion brisk but relevant.

-The daily stand-up meeting is not used as a problem-solving or issue resolution meeting.
-Issues raised are usually dealt with immediately after the meeting.
-During the daily stand-up, each team member answers the following three questions:
+The daily standup meeting is not used as a problem-solving or issue resolution meeting.
+Issues raised are taken offline and usually dealt with immediately after the meeting.
+During the daily standup, each team member answers the following three questions:eam member answers the following three questions:

 1. What did you do yesterday?
 2. What will you do today?
-3. Are there any barriers in your way?
+3. Are there any impediments in your way?

 <span class="numeral">2</span> Ideation And Planning

 Every sprint has an ‘ideation and planning’ session.
 In this session the creative process is triggered by the facilitation of a brainstorm and ideation session in which ideas are identified and quickly sketched.

-The most promising ideas are placed in a hierarchy and a decision is made which of these will be taken along in the sprint.
+The most promising ideas are placed in a hierarchy and it is decided which have potential to be taken along in this sprint.
 After this, tasks are identified, but more importantly the exact sprint goal (and duration) is defined.

-It is important to have a very clear goal, so that the team can break the effort down into smaller pieces that contribute to achieving that goal more smoothly.
+Last but not least, in this session a plan board in combination with the Design Method Toolkit is used to identify which methods are going to be used and how they are going to be executed during the sprint.

 <span class="numeral">3</span> Translate and Transfer

-In the middle of the 3-week sprint there is a scheduled ‘translate and transfer’ session in which your team and the project-related researchers come together to translate research insights and decide which things to act on in this sprint or the next (transfer).
+In the middle of the 3-week sprint, there is a scheduled ‘translate’ session in which your team and the project-related researchers come together to translate research insights and decide which things to act on in this sprint or the next.
+Each translation session and its outcomes are carefully documented.
+The documentation is very important for later use in the academic paper, but moreover, it provides the team with a clearer overview of why they made or have to make specific decisions in the design process.

 <span class="numeral">4</span> Sprint Review